This guide shows you everything you’ll need to know about subpoenas from how it needs to be served, to what it means to be served a subpoena.

 You can object to the issuance of a subpoena if it was not served properly, or the request to evidence has no relevance in the case.
 Be sure to check your state laws on what is required to serve someone a subpoena, or ask a lawyer if what the court is requesting is:

-- Too broad to be relevant to the case
+- Information too broad and irrelevant to the case

 - Asking you to produce evidence that will take an extreme amount of effort to produce